danobot/entity-controller/README.md

 ```
 ### State Entities
-It is possible to separate control entities and state entities.
+It is possible to separate control entities and state entities. **Control entities** are the entities that are being turned on and off by the application. **State entities**, on the other hand, are used to observe state.
+In a basic configuration, your control entities are the same as your state entities (If the light already on, you dont want to start a timer and turn it off).
+The notion of separate state entities allows you to keep the entity tat is being controlled separate from the one that is being observed.

+Since the release of `v1.0.0` and the introduction of `override` entities, the real use case for `state_entities` is difficult to define.
+I did not remove the feature, just in case it provides some people with some additional flexibility.

 You can use the config key `entities` and `state_entities` to define these.
 For example, the configuration below will trigger based on the supplied sensors, the entities defined in `entities` will turn on if and only if all `state_entities` states are `false`.

-Since the release of `v1.0.0` and the introduction of `override` entities, the real use case for `state_entities` is difficult to define.
-I left the functionality in case it provides some people with some additional flexibility.

 ```yaml
 mtn_lounge: